 Luckily, many pads now use flat valves with dedicated inflation and deflation settings.
 Best of all, a flap keeps air from escaping during inflation.
 While many pads feature separate valves for inflation and deflation, the REI Camp Bed Dreamer XL has a valve that flips from one mode to the next.
 This makes achieving the perfect firmness a cinch.

-Have a favorite sleeping pad?
+Have a favorite sleeping pad we missed?
 Let us know in the comments for future updates to this article.